 Graphic Recorder training and qualifications

-Graphic recording is much more than a pretty picture.
+What is graphic recording?
+It’s much more than a pretty picture.
 While drawing skill, composition and visual fluency are required, graphic recorders and graphic facilitators are not simply artists in meetings.
 Graphic recording is a profession and an advanced skill.

 Currently, there is no institution that offers formal education or certification to become a graphic recorder or graphic facilitator.
 This leaves prospective clients with little formal guidance when evaluating the experience and expertise of the practitioner.
 Graphic recording rates vary from practitioner to practitioner, and also may depend on event type or location.
 However, there are a few things to look out for when choosing your graphic recorder to ensure the best experience and result.

 A graphic recorder employs active listening and real-time synthesis, and must recognize and map key ideas into a mind-map or visual metaphor that clarifies the flow of information.

 How do we do it?
 ImageThink’s team of professional graphic recording artists consists of full-time employees.
 Every ImageThinker has completed hundreds of hours of our immersive training in order to build the skills necessary to synthesize and visualize ideas in real-time.

 What Is Graphic Facilitation?